HandlebarLabs/react-native-apps-to-production-starter/README.md

+# DEPRECATED
+This repo has been deprecated in favor of a new one.
+Please see [this repo](https://github.com/HandlebarLabs/production-ready-react-native) for updates instead.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).